In this Excel tutorial, you will learn how to strikethrough in Excel.

 There is not a problem to introduce strikethrough by conditional formatting.
 For example to cross out cells which met given condition.

-In the example the condition is met when the target sales is being reached (=B2>C2 formula).
+In the example the condition is met when the target sales are reached (=B2>C2 formula).

 To add conditional formatting just go to Ribbon and click Conditional Formatting - New Rule and choose Use a formula to determine which cells to format option.